In the list of names below, * denotes team leaders, and > denotes student team members.

-GI 2025 is a project of the 23-campus California State University system intended to "remove obstacles to receiving a baccalaureate degree."
-This update to the predecessor effort, GI 2015, was announced in summer 2016.
-Campuses submitted their draft plans about a month later, and began working immediately to implement them.
+GI 2025, a project of the 23-campus California State University system intended to "remove obstacles to receiving a baccalaureate degree," was announced by the Chancellor's Office in summer 2016.

-Here at Northridge, the campus renamed our local project "Matadors Rising" in early spring 2017.
-Matador Momentum was a source for many elements of the campus plan (including the student success campaign and the establishment of targeted peer mentors).
-Several other strategies we proposed have also been adapted for the campaign, including Data Champions, graduation incentives for students, the shift to 15 units as the starting point for advising discussions, and expansion of the ExCEL and RAISE Your GPA courses.
+Several other strategies proposed by Matador Momentum were also been adapted for the campaign, including Data Champions, graduation incentives for students, the shift to a 15-unit course load as the default starting point for advising sessions, and the expansion of the ExCEL and RAISE Your GPA courses.

 GI 2025 Overview: https://www2.calstate.edu/graduation-initiative-2025